5. How to know oneself and cast off one’s corrupt dispositions

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three

-The key to self-reflection and knowing yourself is this: The more you feel that in certain areas you have done well or done the right thing, and the more you think you can satisfy God’s will or are able to boast in certain areas, then the more it is worth knowing yourself in those areas and the deeper it is worth digging into them to see what impurities exist in you, as well as what things in you cannot satisfy God’s will.
+The key to self-reflection and knowing yourself is this: The more you feel that in certain areas you have done well or done the right thing, and the more you think you can satisfy God’s intentions or are able to boast in certain areas, then the more it is worth knowing yourself in those areas and the deeper it is worth digging into them to see what impurities exist in you, as well as what things in you cannot satisfy God’s intentions.
 Let us take Paul as an example.
-Paul was especially knowledgeable, he suffered a lot in his preaching work, and many people particularly adored him.
+Paul was especially knowledgeable, he suffered a lot when he preached and worked, and many people particularly adored him.
 As a result, after completing much work, he assumed there would be a crown set aside for him.
 This caused him to go farther and farther down the wrong path, until finally he was punished by God.
 If he had reflected upon and dissected himself at the time, then he would not have thought in the way that he did.
 In other words, Paul had not focused on seeking the truth in the words of the Lord Jesus; he had only believed in his own notions and imaginings.
-He had thought that merely by doing some good things and exhibiting some good behaviors, he would be praised and rewarded by God.
+He had thought that merely by doing some good things and exhibiting some good behaviors, he would be approved of and rewarded by God.
 In the end, his own notions and imaginings blinded his heart and covered the truth of his corruption.
-But people were not able to discern this, and had no knowledge of these matters, and so before God had brought this to light, they had always set Paul as a standard to aim for, an example to live by, and regarded him as an idol they sought and longed to be.
+But people were not able to discern this, and had no knowledge of these matters, and so before God had exposed this, they had always set Paul as a standard to aim for, an example to live by, and regarded him as an idol they sought and longed to be.
 Paul’s case is a warning to every one of God’s chosen people.
-Especially when we who follow God can suffer and pay the price in our duties and as we serve God, we feel that we are faithful and love God, and at times like this, we should reflect on and understand ourselves even more concerning the path we are taking, which is very necessary.
-This is because what you think is good is what you will determine to be correct, and you will not doubt it, reflect on it, or analyze whether there is anything in it that resists God.
+Especially when we who follow God can suffer and pay the price in our duties and as we serve God, we feel that we are devoted and love God, and at times like this, we should reflect on and understand ourselves even more concerning the path we are taking, which is very necessary.
+This is because what you think is good is what you will determine to be correct, and you will not doubt it, reflect on it, or dissect whether there is anything in it that resists God.
 For example, there are people who believe themselves to be extremely kind-hearted.
 They never hate or harm others, and they always lend a hand to a brother or sister whose family is in need, lest their problem go unsolved; they have great goodwill, and do everything in their power to help everyone they can.
 Yet they never focus on practicing the truth, and they have no life entry.
 What is the result of such helpfulness?
 They put their own lives on hold, yet are quite pleased with themselves, and extremely satisfied with all they have done.
-What is more, they take great pride in it, believing that in all they have done, there is nothing that goes against the truth, that it will definitely satisfy God’s will, and that they are true believers in God.
-They see their natural kindness as something to be capitalized on and, as soon as they do so, they take it for granted as the truth.
+What is more, they take great pride in it, believing that in all they have done, there is nothing that goes against the truth, that it will definitely satisfy God’s intentions, and that they are true believers in God.
+They see their natural kindness as capital and, as soon as they do so, they take it for granted as the truth.
 In reality, all they do is human good.
 They do not practice the truth at all, for what they do is before man, and not before God, and less still do they practice according to God’s requirements and the truth.
 Therefore, all their deeds are in vain.
 Nothing they do is practicing the truth or God’s words, let alone following His will; rather, they use human kindness and good behavior to help others.
-In summary, they do not seek God’s will in everything they do, nor do they act in accordance with His requirements.
-God does not praise this kind of good behavior of man; to God, it is to be condemned, and does not merit His remembrance.
+In summary, they do not seek God’s intentions in everything they do, nor do they act in accordance with His requirements.
+God does not approve of this kind of good behavior of man; to God, it is to be condemned, and does not merit His remembrance.

 All those who truly know themselves have failed and stumbled a few times in the past, after which, they read God’s words, prayed to Him, and reflected on themselves, and thereby came to see the truth of their own corruption clearly, and to feel that they were indeed profoundly corrupted, and absolutely bereft of the truth reality.
 If you experience God’s work like this, and you pray to Him and seek the truth when things befall you, you will gradually come to know yourself.
 Then one day, your heart will finally be clear: “I may have slightly better caliber than others, but this was given to me by God.
 I’m always boastful, attempting to outdo others when I speak, and trying to get people to do things my way.
-I truly lack sense—this is arrogance and self-righteousness!
+I truly lack reason—this is arrogance and self-righteousness!
 Through reflection, I’ve learned of my own arrogant disposition.
 This is God’s enlightenment and grace, and I thank Him for it!”
 Is it a good thing or a bad thing to learn of your own corrupt disposition?
 (A good thing.)
-From there, you should seek how to speak and act with sense and obedience, how to stand on equal footing with others, how to treat others fairly without constraining them, how to correctly regard your caliber, gifts, strengths, and so on.
+From there, you should seek how to speak and act with reason and obedience, how to stand on equal footing with others, how to treat others fairly without constraining them, how to correctly treat your caliber, gifts, strengths, and so on.
 In this way, like a mountain being hammered into dust, one strike at a time, your arrogant disposition will be resolved.
 After that, when you interact with others or work with them to perform a duty, you will be able to treat their views correctly and pay careful, close attention while you listen to them.
-And when you hear them voice a view that is correct, you will discover, “It seems my caliber isn’t the best.
-The fact is that everybody has their own strengths; they’re not inferior to me at all.
-Before, I always thought that I had better caliber than others.
+When you hear others voice views that are correct and accord with the truth, you will realize that other people all have some strengths of their own and are not in the least bit inferior to you.
+You will think, “Why did I always believe that I was better than others?
 That was self-admiration and narrow-minded ignorance.
-I had a very limited outlook, like a frog at the bottom of a well.
-Thinking like that really lacked sense—it was shameless!
-I was blinded and deafened by my arrogant disposition.
-Other people’s words didn’t get through to me, and I thought that I was better than them, that I was right, when in fact, I’m no better than any of them!”
-From then on, you will have true insight into and knowledge of your deficiencies and your small stature.
-And after that, when you fellowship with others, you will listen closely to their views, and you will realize, “There are so many people who are better than me.
-My caliber and comprehension ability are both middling, at best.”
-With this realization, will you not have gained a bit of self-awareness?
-By experiencing this, and frequently reflecting on yourself according to God’s words, you will be able to gain true self-knowledge that grows ever deeper.
-You will be able to see through to the truth of your corruption, to your poverty and wretchedness, to your deplorable ugliness, and at that time, you will be sickened by yourself and hate your corrupt disposition.
-Then it will be easy for you to forsake yourself.
+I was like a frog at the bottom of a well.
+Thinking like that was so lacking in reason—it was shameless!
+My arrogant disposition blinded my eyes and blocked my ears.
+I didn’t listen to what anyone else said and just thought that I was fine and right.
+It turns out I’m no better than anyone else!”
+From then on, you will have true insight into and knowledge of your own deficiencies and your small stature.
+Then, when you fellowship with others, and cooperate with them in the performance of your duty, you will discover that there are so many people who are better than you, and that your caliber and comprehension ability are average at best.
+Won’t this indicate that you have a bit of self-awareness?
+By experiencing in this way—frequently reflecting on yourself according to God’s words—you will be able to gain true self-knowledge, and this knowledge will grow ever deeper.
+You will be able to see through to the truth of your corruption, to see your poverty and wretchedness, and to see your unbearable ugliness.
+At that time, you will feel averse toward yourself and hate your corrupt dispositions.
+Then it will be easy for you to rebel against yourself.
 That is how you experience God’s work.
-You must reflect on your outpourings of corruption according to God’s words.
+You must reflect on your revelations of corruption according to God’s words.
 In particular, after revealing a corrupt disposition in any kind of situation, you must frequently reflect on and know yourself.
-It will then be easy for you to see your corrupt essence clearly, and you will be able to hate your corruption, your flesh, and Satan from the heart.
-And from the heart, you will be able to love and strive for the truth.
+It will then be easy for you to see your corrupt dispositions clearly, and you will be able to hate your flesh and Satan from the heart, and to love and strive for the truth in your heart.
 In this way, your arrogant disposition will keep diminishing, and you will gradually cast it off.
-You will gain more and more sense, and it will be easier for you to submit to God.
-In the eyes of others, you will appear steadier and more grounded, and you will seem to speak more objectively.
-You will be capable of listening to others, and you will give them time to talk.
-When others are right, it will be easy for you to accept their words, and your interactions with people will not be so taxing.
-You will be able to cooperate harmoniously with anyone.
-If this is how you perform your duty, will you not then have sense and humanity?
+You will gain more and more reason, and it will be easier for you to submit to God.
+In the eyes of others, you will be steadier, more grounded, and speak more objectively.
+You will listen to others, and when they say something that’s right, it will be easy for you to accept their words.
+You will be able to interact with people normally, and to cooperate with them harmoniously.
+By doing your duty in this way, will you not then have reason and humanity?

 To completely resolve the problem of your corrupt disposition, you must seek the truth to resolve it when it first arises.
 You must solve the corrupt disposition in its budding state, thereby ensuring that you will not do anything wrong and preventing future troubles.
 If a corrupt disposition takes root and becomes a person’s thoughts or viewpoint, it will be able to direct a person to do evil.
 Therefore, self-reflection and self-knowledge is mainly about discovering one’s corrupt dispositions, and quickly seeking the truth to resolve them.
 You must know what things are in your nature, what you like, what you pursue, and what you want to obtain.
-You must analyze these things according to God’s words to see if they are in line with God’s will, and in what way they are erroneous.
+You must dissect these things according to God’s words to see if they are in line with God’s intentions, and in what way they are fallacious.
 Once you understand these things, you must resolve the problem of your abnormal reason, which is to say, the problem of your unreasonable and relentless vexatiousness.
 This is not only the problem of your corrupt disposition, it also touches on your lack of reason.
 Especially in matters where their interests are concerned, people who get carried away by self-interest do not possess normal reason.
 This is a psychological problem, and this is also people’s Achilles’ heel. …

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 People Make Too Many Demands of God